Seeing Death Before it Happened

 The critters relentlessly pestered the men, nipping at both them and their rations while squeaking away at the sleep-deprived attempts to fend off their tiny assaults.

-The entrance of this unwelcome visitor pulled Will from the looming depths of sleep, much to his annoyance.
+The entrance of this unwelcome visitor pulled Will from the looming depths of sleep.

-His mood didn't improve when the man's wet, mud-laden footsteps made their way right over to his cot, pausing by his side.
+Much to his annoyance, his mood didn't improve when the man's wet, mud-laden footsteps footsteps made their way right over to his cot, pausing by his side.

-Thinking that this was a soldier coming to summon him for his shift on the line, Will braced for the inevitable.
+Thinking that this was a soldier coming to summon him for a shift on the line, Will braced for the inevitable.

 Piss off.